fischerf/relatelang/README.md

 ensure p_value < 0.05 for "statistical significance".
 ```

 Expected Behavior: The system manages a clinical trial by tracking patients, treatments, and outcomes.
 It ensures proper monitoring of results and statistical analysis of treatment effectiveness.
-The RelateScript formulation provides a structured way to define and enforce clinical trial protocols.
+The RelateLang formulation provides a structured way to define and enforce clinical trial protocols.

 ### 6.4 Scenario 4: Predict sales